ims-systems-00/ims-kb/docs/Our IMS/Our iMS.md

 ## Create a Business Unit

-To begin creating a new Business Unit, navigate to and click on the `Our iMS` button on the `Sidebar`, which is on the left-hand side.
+To begin creating a new business unit, navigate to and click on the `Our iMS` button on the `Sidebar`, which is on the left-hand side.
 You will then see a drawer open from the sidebar containing the different pages within this module.

 Click on `Business Units` and then on the `Create a function` tab.

-This is where you can add Business Units to the system.
+This is where you can add business units to the system.
 You must first select the `Access type`.

 The `Access type` selector is a drop-down menu, from which you can select from the following options: